monomadic/sonic-rs/README.md

 # Sonic

-Reverse engineered Sonic, but targetting rust instead of C. You'll need a retail sonic to extract the assets.
+Reverse engineered Sonic, but building a new, entirely open, moddable engine instead of RSDK.

-Unlike other decompilation efforts, the goals of this project are different:
+Project goals differ from RSDK-related decompilations in the following ways:
+- No bytecode or vm scripting languages (just rust)
 - Far more cross-platform (simple rust that can target any platform including wasm)
   - Initially, basic framebuffer engine (no SDL dependencies etc)
 - Easier to install (cargo install, wasmer, etc)